syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/What-are-the-Events-available-in-HubTile-and-purpose-of-the-Events.md

 ---
 layout: post
-title: What are the Events available in HubTile and purpose of the Events
+title: What are the Events available in HubTile and purpose of the Events | WindowsForms | Syncfusion
 description: What are the Events available in HubTile and purpose of the Events
 platform: WindowsForms
 control: HubTile